 - Only buy what you need and use all of what you buy.

 Reusing gives old products new life with little or no energy used for repurposing.
 Recycling requires less energy than making new products; however, it still requires substantial energy.
 Learn more facts on why you should reduce, reuse and recycle.

 - Buy and sell used.
-Thrift stores and online apps are increasingly popular for used furniture, toys, appliances, etc.
+Thrift stores and online apps are increasingly popular for used furniture, toys, etc.